 Nothing Is Scarier: The very final level has no music, and the only objects prior to the final boss are the echoing drips of acid from the ceiling...

 No Pronunciation Guide: The Bubble Lead.
 Is it Lead as in "to lead" (since it trails ahead of Mega Man) or Lead as in the element Lead (since it's a bubble that sinks in all cases)?
-Based on the Japanese script, it's as in "to lead".
+In the Japanese script for the weapon they use the word "Rīdo", which means both "water reed" and "to lead".